Promptless/promptless-docs/docs/core-concepts/context-sources.md

----
-sidebar_position: 1
----

 # Context Sources

-Context sources help ground promptless in your organization's context.
-We currently support Slack, Jira, and Linear.
-If your docs need other context sources, feel free to email [help@gopromptless.ai](mailto:help@gopromptless.ai).
+Context sources are integrations that connect promptless to an organization's existing tools and data, enabling it to understand and operate within the organization's specific context.
+Currently supported integrations include:

+- Slack
+- Jira
+- Linear
+- Zendesk

+Additional context source integrations can be requested by emailing help@gopromptless.ai.